-Section 10.A: Education Services Provider Agreement: An educational services provider (ESP) is an individual or organization that provides services to a charter school for which it receives compensation in excess of five percent (5%) of the charter school's FEFP operational revenue.
-For the purposes of this provision, "FEFP operational revenue" is defined as the General Fund revenue for operations received from the State of Florida based on FTE, including categorical revenues for such matters including, without limitation, instructional materials, FAI, and class size reduction, but shall not include any Federal or local revenues, or State funds for capital purposes.
-ESPs may be non-profit or for-profit entities.
-If any ESP company will be managing the School's operations, the contract between the ESP company and the School shall be submitted to the Sponsor prior to the approval of this Charter.
-In accordance with the responsibility of the School, contracts with management companies shall not usurp the authority of the School's Governing Board.
-The Sponsor will look to the Governing Board directly for accountability.
-The School will submit written documentation demonstrating due diligence in the selection process of any ESP prior to entering into a contract after the date of this Charter and must demonstrate a performance-based "arms-length" relationship between the School and any ESP.
-The contract between the School and the ESP company shall allow the School's governing board the ability to terminate the contract with the ESP company.
-Any contract between the School and an ESP company shall require that the ESP company operate the School in accordance with the terms specified in this Charter and with all applicable laws, ordinances, rules and regulations.
-In the event any ESP is retained by the School, the aggregate amounts paid to such entities shall not exceed fourteen and one-half percent (14.5%) FEFP operational revenues in any given school year and shall not accrue from year to year to an amount in excess of 14.5% FEFP operational revenues.
-Any default or breach of the terms of this Charter by the ESP company shall constitute a default or breach by the School under the terms of the Charter between the School and the Sponsor.
-Employees of the ESP company and family members of employees of ESP companies may not sit on the School's governing board or serve as officers of the School.
+Section 10.A: Education Services Provider Agreement: Employees of the ESP company and family members of employees of ESP companies may not sit on the School's governing board or serve as officers of the School.
 For the purposes of this section, "family members" shall be defined to include spouses, mothers, fathers, sisters, brothers, mothers-in-law, fathers-in-law, sisters-in-law, brothers-in-law, daughters, sons, daughters-in-law and sons-in-law.

-Section 10.B: ESP Company Added After Charter: If the School desires to contract with an ESP company subsequent to the execution of this Charter, the proposed contract between the ESP company and the School shall be submitted to the Sponsor for review prior to its execution by the School and any finalized ESP contract shall be provided by the School to the Sponsor within five (5) business days of its execution.

-Section 10.C: Amendments: All proposed amendments to the contract between an ESP company and the School shall be submitted in advance to the Sponsor for review.
-A copy of any amended ESP services agreement shall be provided to the Sponsor within five (5) business days of its execution.

-Section 10.D: ESP Contract Amendments that Result in Material Change to Charter: Any proposed amendment within an ESP contract that would necessitate a material change to this Charter shall require a prior modification of this Charter.

-Section 10.E: Change of ESP Provider: Unless exigent circumstances exist, the School shall give the Sponsor not less than thirty (30) calendar days notice prior to the termination of any ESP contract.
+- Section 10.B: ESP Company Added After Charter: If the School desires to contract with an ESP company subsequent to the execution of this Charter, the proposed contract between the ESP company and the School shall be submitted to the Sponsor for review prior to its execution by the School and any finalized ESP contract shall be provided by the School to the Sponsor within five (5) business days of its execution. - Section 10.C: Amendments: All proposed amendments to the contract between an ESP company and the School shall be submitted in advance to the Sponsor for review.
+A copy of any amended ESP services agreement shall be provided to the Sponsor within five (5) business days of its execution. - Section 10.D: ESP Contract Amendments that Result in Material Change to Charter: Any proposed amendment within an ESP contract that would necessitate a material change to this Charter shall require a prior modification of this Charter. - Section 10.E: Change of ESP Provider: Unless exigent circumstances exist, the School shall give the Sponsor not less than thirty (30) calendar days notice prior to the termination of any ESP contract.
 In the event of an immediate termination of an ESP contract, the School will provide immediate notice to Sponsor of its decision.
 The change of an ESP provider shall require the approval of such change by the parties through a modification of this Charter.